thusis/kokoa-clone-2022/README.md

 save the file

 then go to Github desktop
-check the file and write the title of commit
-And 'commit to master' and push
+check the file and write the title(summary) of commit And 'commit to master' and push